teamcapybara/capybara/README.md

 same transaction as your tests, causing data not to be shared between your test and test server, see [Transactions and database setup](#transactions-and-database-setup) below.

+### <a name="apparition"></a>Apparition

+The [apparition driver](https://github.com/twalpole/apparition) in a new driver thatallows you to run tests using Chrome in a headless or headed configuration.
+It attempts to provide backwards compatibility with the [Poltergeist driver API](https://github.com/teampoltergeist/poltergeist) while allowing for the use of modern JS/CSS.
+It uses CDP to communicate with Chrome, thereby obviating the need for chromedriver.
+A compatibility layer for capybara-webkit is planned, although has not yet been started.
+This driver is being developed by the maintainer of Capybara and will attempt to keep up to date with new Capybara releases.
+It will probably be moved into the teamcapybara repo once completely stable.

 ### <a name="capybara-webkit"></a>Capybara-webkit

 Note: `capybara-webkit` depends on QtWebkit which went EOL quite some time ago.
 There has been an attempt to revive the project but `capybara-webkit` is not yet (AFAIK) compatible with the revived version of QtWebKit (could be a good OSS project for someone) and as such is still limited to an old version of QtWebKit.
 This means its support for modern JS and CSS is severely limited.